abg1979/biglybt-qbittorrent-migrator/README.md

 ## Step.0 Upgrade Java installation

 This plugin write for Java 11+, so you need upgrade your Java installation to 11 and up.
+You can [follow BigltBT's official guide to switch Java version](https://github.com/BiglySoftware/BiglyBT/wiki/Java-Versions).

 ## Step.1 Tweak BiglyBT settings